BMW X3 review

 Our choice: X3 xDrive 20d SE

-There were no major recalls on the previous X3 – and if anything this new model is even more solidly built, and fit and finish is on a par with premium rival Audi.
-The X3 also comes with a host of electronic safety kit, included hill start assist, hill descent control for navigating steeper gradients, traction control and dynamic brake assist.
-Active headrests, crash sensors and a full complement of airbags also mean that it’s no surprise the X3 earned the full five-star rating from Euro NCAP in crash tests.
-All the major mechanicals have been tried and tested in other models in the range too, although the manufacturer warranty is just three years.
+The latest BMW X3 is even more solidly built than the original, with fit and finish on par with premium rival Audi.
+There’s also a host of electronic safety kit, including hill start assist, hill descent control for navigating steeper gradients, traction control and dynamic brake assist.
+Active headrests, crash sensors and a full complement of airbags also played their part in helping the X3 achieve the maximum five-star rating in Euro NCAP in crash tests.
+All the major mechanicals have been tried and tested in other models in the BMW range, and their reliability has been proven in the Auto Express Driver Power satisfaction survey.
+Owners ranked the latest X3 an impressive 13th in the Driver Power 2013 Top 100, which suggests potential buyers aren’t likely to encounter many problems.

-The X3 is wider, taller and longer than the previous model, and its much more spacious inside as a result.
+The X3 is longer and taller and than the Range Rover Evoque, with a longer wheelbase, and its interior is much more spacious as a result.
 There’s enough head and legroom in the rear to sit three adults in relative comfort, although a tall transmission tunnel means you wouldn’t want to stay in the middle seat for long.
-With the rear seats folded down, the maximum 1,600-litre boot isn’t quite as large as rivals like the Land Rover Freelander, but a handy optional 40/20/40 split seat arrangement means you can carry awkward items like bikes with relative ease.
-It’s also a superb towing vehicle, able to haul up to 2,400kgs behind it on a braked trailer.
+With the rear seats in place, boot size stands at 550 litres, although when they’re folded down, the maximum 1,600-litre capacity isn’t quite as large as in rivals like the Land Rover Freelander.
+Still, a handy optional 40:20:40 split seat arrangement means you can carry awkward items like bikes with relative ease.
+The X3 is also a superb choice for caravan owners, with higher-powered four-wheel-drive models offering a towing capacity of up to 2,400kg.